-So, what can organisations and cybersecurity teams do to minimise alert fatigue and optimise the efficacy of notification monitoring protocols?
+So, what can organizations and cybersecurity teams do to minimize alert fatigue and optimize the efficacy of notification monitoring protocols?
 Let’s explore some of the potential solutions to combat alert fatigue.

 How to Mitigate Alert Fatigue and Improve Cybersecurity Efficacy

-To minimise alert fatigue and improve the overall efficacy of cybersecurity, organisations and teams can utilise the following solutions:
+To minimize alert fatigue and improve the overall efficacy of cybersecurity, organizations and teams can utilize the following solutions:

-Establish Thresholds to Prioritise Alerts Based on Severity
+Establish Thresholds to Prioritize Alerts Based on Severity

 Setting thresholds is one of the effective and systematic ways to make sweeping improvements in mitigating alert fatigue.
 The premise behind this solution is to establish a system that assigns a priority level to certain types of alerts.